resonance-audio/resonance-audio-web-sdk/README.md

 ```

 Once the main `Songbird` scene is created, it can be used to be create
-as many sources as you desired.
+as many sources as desired.
+The `Songbird` scene will manage the output for any and all sources created.

 ```js
 var source = songbird.createSource();